-B arrived at BrainChild, age 15, a promising rugby player with a limiting running style, but the main concern was with his worrying academic progress.
+B arrived at BrainChild, age 15, a promising rugby player, but with a limiting running style.
+The main concern was with his worrying academic progress.
 He worked hard to improve.

-An early email from his mum included this picture.
+An early email from his mother included this picture.

 B on Saturday 28 March at the final of the Junior House Rugby Tournament – which his team won by too many tries!

 He emailed this picture to me himself as he was particularly pleased with his running style.
 His weight is totally forward and he looks like an athlete.

 Previous to this his running style was almost laborious.
 His body was tilted backwards, with his chest out and he put the heel of his foot down first, followed by the front.

 We will get a report on his academic progress at the end of term.

 A later email after the completion of his program: